jeanruggiero/compostable/README.md

 ## How did you build it?

 ## What challenges did you face?
-Trying to figure out the appropriate packages to conduct our image analysis.
+We was trying to figure out the appropriate packages to conduct our image analysis.
 We used a combination of OpenCV and Scikit-Image.

 ## What accomplishments are you proud of?
 Staying up late at night drinking Monster Energy drinks, while single-handly devouring pizzas and cookies in one hand and typing desperately on the computer with the other hand.

 ## What did you learn while building this?
-We learned how to build and design a website, CSS, image processing programming,
+We learned how to use CSS, image processing, build and design a website.
 ## What's next for your project?
 In the future, we will add samples of other utensils to the program.
 Ultimately, we want to build a machine that scan utensils,then filtering and directing them to the right compostable or plastic trash can.